cnnrrss/ten-x-coder/frameworks/aws/training/BigData/Test_Notes.md

 - Amazon S3 to provide layered storage for both active/inactive/archive layers of data

 1.10) SQL against streaming source using Kinesis Analytics.
 What kind of use cases can be realized?
 - Metrics over time windows, thereby stream data to Amazon S3 or Amazon Redshift through Kinesis stream
 - Aggregate and Process streaming data results to feed real-time dashboards
-- Enable Custom Metrics and supports real-time monitoring, noti!cations, and alarms
+- Enable Custom Metrics and supports real-time monitoring, notifications, and alarms

 1.16) To reduce time to insight, optimize costs, and increase %exibility for its analysis, which tool can provide interactive querying capability for the datasets available in CSV, JSON, or columnar data formats such as Apache Parquet and Apache ORC OOTB with S3?
 - Athena helps you analyze unstructured, semi-structured, and structured data stored in Amazon S3 and allow run ad-hoc queries using ANSI SQL, without the need to aggregate or load the data into Athena.